bgies/ngx-webcam/README.md

+PLEASE NOTE - I have forked the component below for my own purposes, and will submit pull requests to the original repository if I add any worthwhile features for other people, so please use the original, not THIS ONE.

 # Ngx-Webcam [![npm version](https://badge.fury.io/js/ngx-webcam.svg)](https://badge.fury.io/js/ngx-webcam) [![Build Status](https://travis-ci.org/basst314/ngx-webcam.svg?branch=master)](https://travis-ci.org/basst314/ngx-webcam)

 A simple Angular 4+ Webcam-Component.
 Pure &amp; minimal, no Flash-Fallback. <a href="https://basst314.github.io/ngx-webcam/?" target="_blank">See the Demo!</a>